wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="id-like-to-help-out-with-grading-and-earn-some-money--how-do-i-do-that">I'd like to help out with grading and earn some money.
 How do I do that?</h2>
- Some of our courses would like your help with grading exams and other work, even if you are not currently a TA for a particular course needing your help.
+<a id=16></a> Some of our courses would like your help with grading exams and other work, even if you are not currently a TA for a particular course needing your help.
 When the TA draft is published, we ask if you would like to be part of EGRT, the Emergency Grading Response Team.

 **If you are hired to be a TA for any course**, then we can also use your help with EGRT.
 We solicit your help as-needed by an email asking for your help on a particular day at a particular time.
 You don't need to have taken the class in most cases.
 You are given a grading rubric and surrounded by people who can help answer any questions you have.
  We try to recruit as many TAs for grading as needed to keep the grading session to two hours.
 In this way we don't impose too much on your time.